pvbid/sdk/README.md

 # PVBid SDK

-PVBid is a cost estimating platform geared towards the solar industry.
+PVBid is an estimating platform designed for the solar industry.
 This SDK allows for secure access to PVBid's servers, with tools to programatically manipulate a bid.

 ## Installation
+There are 2 compiled files. `pvbid.node.js` should be used for any node.js applications.
+Using our npm package, `const pvbid = require("pvbid-sdk");` will point to the correct file.
+There is also a `pvbid.min.js` file that should be for any web application.

 **NPM**
 ```
 npm i pvbid-sdk --save